JanderHungrige/Dataset-Augmentation/README.md

 The first method would be to compare the images in each folder (one celebrity per folder) and find outliers.
 Or using the second method to compare all images of a folder to a golden truth from non creative common lincens.

 ## Using the Second Method
-If you want to compare to the ground trouth, you will have to first download images without the *filter = (commercial, reuse)* and then use the file *2 -Create embeddings database.py* to create so called embeddings.
+If you want to compare to the ground trouth, you will have to first download images using *1a-Image-Crawler.py* without the *filter = (commercial, reuse)* and then use the file *2 -Create embeddings database.py* to create so called embeddings.
 Those Embeddings are then the gold standard.

 **Detailed description can [be found here](https://janwerth.medium.com/8a68be38652?source=friends_link&sk=3f5a8619f10c66c5781aa6b73df0c9eb)**